marvin-jens/mrfifo/README.md

  ## .distribute

-A distributor splits an input into multiple outputs by rotating them.
+A distributor splits an input into multiple outputs by cycling through the outputs as it iterates over chunks of input.
 The default distributor is implemented in cython, tries to allocate large pipe buffers and has low overhead.
 For more complex input streams, it offers detection and separate treatment of a header.
 The header can either be broadcast to each of the outputs, or sent to a dedicated output that is exclusively used for the header (see the documentation).
+The code also supports very basic pattern matching and an output lookup mechanism which allows, for example, to split BAM records by the first few bases of the Unique Molecular Identifier (UMI) or Cell Barcode (CB).
+This is very useful if the downstream workers, *running in parallel* need to ensure that records with the same UMI or CB are always sent to the same worker.

 ## .workers

 This is the only API function that creates multiple jobs from one call. inputs and outputs are expanded for each worker using the `n` variable in the inputs and outputs argument.
 If you provide a list of inputs, this list will be replaced with the appropriate list for each worker.
 For example `inputs=['reads1.dist{n}', 'reads2.dist{n}']` will be expanded to `['reads1.dist0', 'reads2.dist0]` for `worker0` *etc.*.
-This allows to route multiple inputs in into workers but keeping the inputs in sync.
+This allows to route multiple inputs into workers but keeping the inputs in sync.

 ## .collect